CDRT/docs/bios/settings/thinkpad/virtualization.md

 # Virtualization Settings #

 ![](./img/virtualization.png)

 <details><summary>Kernel DMA Protection</summary>

-Kernel DMA protection to prevent drive-by Direct Memory Access (DMA) attacks using PCI hot plug devices connected to system.
+Kernel DMA Protection prevents drive-by Direct Memory Access (DMA) attacks using PCI hot plug devices connected to system.

-One of 2 possible states:
+Options:

 1. Off – Kernel DMA protection is off.
-Default, if ‘OS Optimized Defaults’ has value ‘Off’.
+Default, if `OS Optimized Defaults` has value `Off`.
 2. On – Kernel DMA protection is on.
 Option will require additional confirmation and will automatically enable Intel (R) Virtualization Technology and Intel (R) VT-d Feature.
-Default, if ‘OS Optimized Defaults’ has value ‘On’.
+Default, if `OS Optimized Defaults` has value `On`.

 Requires additional confirmation of changing these settings.